 Kailash Mansarovar Yatra, one of the most revered Hindu pilgrimage sites, is also one of the most anticipated destinations for Indian citizens.
 The region has faced various restrictions and challenges leading to its restrictions for Indian citizens.
 The primary reason for the closure of this sacred site for Indian citizens was COVID-19, which was temporary.
 Later, there might seem to have been some border tension and political issues with the Chinese government, and hence they might not have been allowed to visit the destination since then.

-For Any Latest Updates: You can join our WhatsApp group for updated information about the official announcement of Kailash Mansarovar reopening for Indian citizens.
+For New Updates: You can join our WhatsApp group for other updated information regarding Kailash Yatra.

 For Other Nationals: We are arranging group departures and private trips for the rest of the other nationals from Kathmandu.